arunppsg/arunppsg.github.io/content/musings/learning-kurals.md

 And what has endured 2000 years can be expected to endure another 2000 years.

 The timelessness, ubiquity and deep value in the concise 7 word of the 1330 couplets attracted me to it.
-The school of philosophy by Kurals is kind, gentle, loving of humankind, practical and more attentive to common good of humanity by advocating self-virtue.
+I find the school of philosophy by Kurals to be kind, gentle, loving of humankind, and more attentive to common good of humanity by advocating self-virtue.
+Moreover, it does not ask one to adorn saffron robe or to renounce worldly life and live the life of an ascetic to attain inner peace or salvation.

 I tried memorizing Kurals multiple times - during school, the COVID-19 pandemic etc.
 But each time I failed spectacularly.